-7.1 Children will be made aware that they must report incidents of bullying towards themselves or others to an adult (whether they are a victim or witness).
+7.1 Children will be made aware that they must report incidents of bullying towards themselves or others to an adult (whether they are a victim or witness), including through the use of Toot Toot.
 Parents will be reminded to report any concerns that they have.
 The slogan: Don't Suffer in Silence is useful here.